If you are studying for a qualification up to and including Level 3, there is a range of financial options available to you:

 If you are starting a course on or after 1st August 2016 you may qualify for an Advanced Learner Loan.
 These loans help you to pay the tuition fees charged by the College.

-Progression Bursary: to support students progressing internally from a South Thames Colleges Group Level 3 or Access course (including students progressing from Kingston College Centre, Carshalton College Centre, Wandsworth College Centre, Tooting College Centre, and Merton College Centre) to a full time Higher Education programme.
-This bursary of £2,500 is paid half as a partial fee discount on first year fees and the other half as a cash bursary also in the first year.
+Internal Progression Bursary: to support students progressing from any of the Colleges within the South Thames Colleges Group (STCG) Level 3 or Access courses to one of STCG’s full-time Higher Education programmes starting in September 2019.
+This bursary of £2500 is paid half as a partial fee discount on first year fees, and the other half as a cash bursary also in the first year.

-Part Time Student Progression Bursary: to support students from non-selective schools within the Royal Borough of Kingston upon Thames and the London Boroughs of Merton, Richmond upon Thames, Sutton, Wandsworth, and Elmbridge Borough Council progressing to a South Thames Colleges Group Higher Education programme offered in a part time mode.
-This bursary of £1,250 is paid half as a partial fee discount on first year fees and the other half as a cash bursary also in the first year.
+Care Leavers Bursary: to support students entering both full and part-time South Thames Colleges Group higher education courses for the first time.
+A bursary of £2,500 will be paid, half as a partial fee discount on first year fees and the other half as a cash bursary also in the first year.